apt-get2Update/Learn-python-100/old_files/readme.md

 ## 💻 Exercises - Day 2

 1. Inside 30DaysOfPython create a folder called day_2.
 Inside this folder create a file name called variables.py
-2. Writ a python comment saying 'Day 2: 30 Days of python programming'
+2. Writ a python comment saying 'Day 2:   Learn python programming'
 3. Declare a first name variable and assign a value to it
 4. Declare a last name variable and assign a value to it
 5. Declare a full name variable and assign a value to it